open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 @dyladan's [component owners action](https://github.com/dyladan/component-owners#component-owners) works similarly, but does not require granting write access.

-### `.github/workflows/component-owners.yml`
+### `.github/workflows/assign-reviewers.yml`

 ```
-# assigns reviewers to PRs in a similar way as CODEOWNERS, but doesn't require reviewers
+# assigns reviewers to pull requests in a similar way as CODEOWNERS, but doesn't require reviewers
 # to have write access to the repository
 # see .github/component_owners.yaml for the list of components and their owners
-name: Assign component owners
+name: Assign reviewers

 on:
   # pull_request_target is needed instead of just pull_request